Biden praises the performance of the US economy despite the sudden downturn

 “The United States is facing the challenges of COVID-19 around the world, the unjustified invasion of Ukraine by Russian President Vladimir Putin, and global inflation,” the US president said in a statement.

-Then he stressed during a press conference that he was “not concerned” about the risks of a recession, and highlighted the consumer spending of households and companies and the drop in the unemployment rate to the lowest level in history.
+Then he stressed during a press conference that he was “not concerned” regarding the risks of a recession, and highlighted the consumer spending of households and companies and the drop in the unemployment rate to the lowest level in history.

 However, the first quarter represents a clear reversal of the trend compared to the annual growth rate of 6.9% recorded in the fourth quarter of 2021.
 This underperformance will greatly complicate the task of the US Central Bank, which was aggressively planning to raise interest rates, to curb inflation.